Discreet Confidential Consultation (213) 374-3952

 California Evidence Code Section 1101

 There's a whole bunch to provide identity, to prove motive.
 There's a complete list under Evidence Code Section 1101 to bring these other cases against the person.
-So, if you're charged with a sex crime and they're trying to bring in a bunch of different topics.
+So, if you're charged with a sex crime, and they're trying to bring in a bunch of different topics.

-I have people come in – I've been doing this twenty-five year – we talk about it, we see what's going to be attempted to be gotten in, and then I try to file a motion to block it from coming in.
+I have people come in – I've been doing this twenty-five years – we talk about it, we see what's going to be attempted to be gotten in, and then I try to file a motion to block it from coming in.
 Some might come in; some might not come in.

-Ultimately, it will be up to the judge to do this 352 want to see how prejudicial versus probative the evidence is.
+Ultimately, it will be up to the judge to do this 352 wants to see how prejudicial versus probative the evidence is.
 In other words, how relative is it versus how bad it's going to make the other person look?

 What they can't bring in is evidence of the evil character of the other person, and of course, this is precisely what this is.
 It's showing that the person has a bad feeling and they're doing bad things, so they're going to ram it under this Evidence Code Section 1101.
 Under California Evidence Code 1108, in sex crimes cases, prosecutors are allowed to introduce evidence in court that a defendant committed other sexual-related crimes in the past.

-So, if you have one of these cases, we have you come in, go over it, and start making strategic decisions on exactly how we're going to defend you in your sex-related offense in Los Angeles County.
+So, if you have one of these cases, we can start making strategic decisions on exactly how we're going to defend you in your sex-related offense in Los Angeles County.
 A free initial consultation is your best step for more information against sex crime charges.

 Get the information and legal answers you seek by calling (213) 542-0979 today.
-Our California sex crime defense lawyers handle any type of sexual-related charges, including below
+Our California sex crime defense lawyers handle any type of sexual-related charges, including those below

 Contact Us Today